Maslow’s hierarchy of needs is taught as a way of understanding people’s motivations.

 The theory makes crude assumptions that don’t apply to everyone.

 Maslow’s idea belongs to a time and place.
-Maslow was American.
+He was American.
 He first suggested the hierarchy in the 1940s.
 The ideas are specific to America’s individualist culture.
 There middle-class people worry about their personal needs more than any collective needs.

 He makes no allowances for parents worrying about children or workers being concerned about colleagues.

 All-in-all Maslow offers a one-dimensional view of how people behave.
+It certainly doesn’t apply to other cultures.

-As I said earlier, even if Maslow’s hierarchy of needs is wrong, it has value.
+As I said earlier, even if the hierarchy of needs is wrong, it has value.
 That’s because it teaches managers that looking into people’s motivations is important.
 Too often managers treat people as if there are no external forces driving them.